jimhigson/oboe.js-dissertation/main/main.md

 This approach combines most of the desirable properties from SAX and DOM parsers into a new, hybrid method.

-By this new design, identifying the interesting parts of a document before it is complete involves turning the established model for drilling-down inside-out.
+The interesting parts of a document may be identified before it is complete if we turn the established model for drilling-down inside-out.
 Under asynchronous I/O the programmer's callback traditionally receives the whole resource and then, inside the callback, locates the sub-parts that are required for a particular task.
 Inverting